Tonyfu09/2023-24_OSWE_Note/README.md

 - ### Code Analysis on SQL Injection
 1. Review the code to check if any user controller variables can potentially affect SQL injection
 2. Potential function, Potential function, Potential function!!!
+Be aware the functional that calling behind.
 3. The logic of sanitize the input value
 4. Build your own script to exploit SQL injection vulnerabilities.